 required notices concerning funding.

-currency exchange, export, compensation and tax issues, to applicable
+including regulatory, currency exchange, export, compensation and tax issues,

-procurement, finance, and technical staff on issues relative to engaging
+with subcontracts, procurement, finance, and technical staff on issues relative

-subcontractors and consultants and addressing their performance related to
+to engaging subcontractors and consultants and addressing their performance

 - Make sound and